The enemy is always there. Many times disguised as laziness, sometimes simplification, and usually with the optimization outfit.

 Ifs (and hence cases) should be avoided unless these conditions are business rules thus related to the bijection.

-In real world, employees are aware of their position, but they are not usually aware of their age on the company.
+In the real world, employees are aware of their position, but they are not usually aware of their age in the company.

 If you need to add comments to your code there's a smell you might not be declarative enough.